kataho/sorted-tab-history/README.md

 ## Recommended init.coffee Settings

-Setting long enough partial match timeout is recommended to prevent the popup to be closed while selecting items.
+Setting long enough partial match timeout is recommended to avoid the popup to be closed while selecting items.

     atom.keymaps.partialMatchTimeout = 90000